Margaret Evangeline

-Margaret Evangeline (born 1943 in Baton Rouge, Louisiana) is a post-minimalist painter, video, performance, and installation artist noted for her bullet-riddled paintings.
+Margaret Evangeline (born 1943 in Baton Rouge, Louisiana) is a post-minimalist painter, video, performance, and installation artist, noted for paintings riddled with bullet holes.

 Life

-Evangeline was born in Baton Rouge, LA, and lived in New Orleans before moving to New York City in 1992.
+Evangeline was born in Baton Rouge, Louisiana, and lived in New Orleans before moving to New York City in 1992.
 Evangeline received her M.F.A. and B.A. from the University of New Orleans.
-Evangeline has had more than forty solo exhibitions in the United States and abroad and has been awarded grants from the Pollock-Krasner Foundation, New York Foundation for the Arts, and the ART/OMI Foundation Artist in Residence.
+She has had more than forty solo exhibitions in the United States and abroad.
+Evangeline received grants from the Pollock-Krasner Foundation, New York Foundation for the Arts, and the ART/OMI Foundation Artist in Residence.

 Works

 Evangeline’s diverse practice includes large-scale site-specific installations using mirror-like surfaces.
 In these installations, viewers can find their reflections moving through bullet-marked environments of woods or water, with outcomes sometimes documented in Evangeline’s videos.
-The installations became linked with environmental art, as the shot mirror polished stainless steel panels she is known for begin as a performance in either the woods, the New Mexico landscape, or the sky, which are mirrored in the context of the artwork.
+The installations became linked with environmental art, as the bullet-riddled mirror polished stainless steel panels she is known for, began as a performance in either the woods, the New Mexico landscape, or the sky, which are mirrored in the context of the artwork.
 In New Orleans, she filled a cottage with fertile dirt from the Mississippi River, which sprouted new growth from seeds she planted.